ybryan95/PubMed_scraper_GPT/README.md

 - OpenAI's GPT: For context-based analysis.
 - matplotlib: For data visualization.

-You can install all these libraries using pip:
+You can install all these libraries using pip (example below):

 ```bash
 pip install biopython nltk pandas openai matplotlib